skoolkid/skoolkit/sphinx/source/man/sna2img.py.rst

 DESCRIPTION
 ===========
-``sna2img.py`` converts a Spectrum screenshot or other graphic into a PNG or GIF file.
-INPUT may be a SCR file, a skool file, or a SNA, SZX or Z80 snapshot.
+``sna2img.py`` converts a Spectrum screenshot or other graphic data into a PNG or GIF file.
+INPUT may be a binary (raw memory) file, a SCR file, a skool file, or a SNA, SZX or Z80 snapshot.

 OPTIONS
 =======
 -b, --bfix
   When INPUT is a skool file, parse it in @bfix mode.

+-B, --binary
+  Read INPUT as a binary (raw memory) file.

 -e, --expand `MACRO`
   Expand a #FONT, #SCR, #UDG or #UDGARRAY macro.
 The '#' prefix may be omitted,